The Oyster Perpetual Explorer II is the watch of choice for those who venture to the far corners of the globe, often in extreme conditions.

 BRACELET AND CLASP, SECURE AND COMFORTABLE

 The Explorer II is available on a three-piece link Oyster bracelet.
-This bracelet is equipped with an Oysterlock safety clasp, designed and patented by Rolex, which prevents accidental opening.
+This bracelet is equipped with a Rolex-designed, patented Oysterlock safety clasp, which prevents accidental opening.
 It is additionally fitted with the Easylink comfort extension link, developed by the brand, which allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.
 A concealed attachment system ensures seamless visual continuity between the bracelet and case.